Synthird/trigonometric-reciprocal-identities/javascript/README.md

 You can access the trigReciprocal module in the [src folder](src) or by [clicking here](src/trig-reciprocal.js).

 > [!IMPORTANT]
-> The trigReciprocal module must be inside your project before any methods can be used.
+> The trigReciprocal module must be inside your project before any of its methods can be used.

 ```JavaScript
 // One way of getting the trig-reciprocal module inside your project.
 This requires the module to be in the same folder as the file using this code.